rdmankin/Ops-102-Intro-to-Computer-Operations/reading6.md

 ### Reading 6

-Readings: SOHO Networking
-Below you will find reading materials and videos that support today’s topic and the upcoming lecture.
-Reading
-Fascinating history: What one home router can do - The WRT54GL

 1. What makes the Linksys WRT54GL famous?
 Customers liked that it had open source firmware, it lasted a long time, and it was affordable.